Angular-time evolution for the Affleck-Kennedy-Lieb-Tasaki chain and its edge-state dynamics: Angular-time Correlations

 in terms of the entanglement Hamiltonian that is well defined as

 where $\rho$ is the reduced density matrix for a bipartitioned wavefunction.
 Here, note that the angular-time $\tau$ in Eq. (\ref{eq_atime}) is introduced as a parameter time through ${\cal K}$, in contrast to the original Unruh effect for the quantum field theory where $\tau$ corresponds to the proper time for an accelerating observer.
-In the following, we analytically investigate angular-time spin correlations, which are a quantum-spin-chain counterpart of the Wightman function associated with the Unruh-Dewitt detector for a relativistic quantum field.
+Then, we find out that the spin-chain counterpart of the Bogoliubov transformation is available as Eq. (\ref{eq_bogoliubov}).
+In the following, we first investigate angular-time spin correlations, which are a quantum-spin-chain version of the Wightman function associated with the Unruh-Dewitt detector for a relativistic quantum field.